tikmatrix/www.tikmatrix.com/docs/intro.md

 ## Pricing

-- Free users can download and use all software features (with the limitation that they can only connect one phone, even if multiple phones are connected, only one will be displayed).
+- TikMatrix offers a free 7-day trial with unlimited phone connections and full feature access.
+The trial is automatically activated upon download.
-- Paid users have no limit on the number of connected phones.
-The purchase entry for paid users is on the software's authorization code purchase interface.
+- The purchase entry for paid users is on the software's authorization code purchase interface.
 One authorization code binds to one computer, and the computer can be replaced for free.
   - Although the software does not limit the number of connected phones, the number of connections may be limited by the computer's motherboard configuration.
 A standard motherboard can connect to around 40 USB devices.
   - The price is $99 per month and $599 per year.